didemertens/cfg-resource-library/CONTRIBUTING.md

 Title: Updating Udemy React tutorial link
 Description: The React tutorial link is pointing to a deleted Udemy course.
 I have updated the link to another (free) Udemy tutorial.
 ```

+## Recognition
+When we have looked at your PR and are about to merge, we will add you to the library as one of its contributors.
+Everyone reading the README will then know how amazing you are!
+Here's how it works with the [All contributors bot](https://allcontributors.org/docs/en/bot/usage).